MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-insights-dashboard.md

 ## Omnichannel Insights

-The Omnichannel Insights dashboard provides KPIs and trends for supervisors to understand the overall state of the Omnichannel for Customer Service support experience at a glance.
-It also provides insights on the customer sentiments derived using support-specific machine learning algorithms with an ability to slice through different levels in the organizational hierarchy, which supervisors can rely on to improve the overall customer support experience.
+The Omnichannel Insights dashboard provides KPIs and trends for supervisors to understand the overall state of the support experience at a glance.
+It also provides insights on the customer sentiments derived using support-specific machine learning algorithms with an ability to slice through different levels in the organizational hierarchy.
+Supervisors can rely on the information improve the overall customer support experience.

-Typically, the overview dashboard is divided into two sections:
+The overview dashboard is divided into two sections:

 - [Omnichannel Insights dashboard](omnichannel-insights-dashboard.md#omnichannel-insights-dashboard)